Crown revenue grows but net loss widens in H1 ahead of Blackstone deal

-The earnings before interest, tax, depreciation and amortisation (EBITDA) before closure costs and other significant items costs was recorded at AU$28.8m.
+The earnings before interest, tax, depreciation and amortisation (EBITDA) – before closure costs and other significant items costs – were recorded at AU$28.8m.
 These closure costs came to AU$113.1m, with income from other significant items generating AU$39.1m.
 As a result, the business made a loss of AU$45.2m before interest, tax, depreciation and amortisation.

 Depreciation and amortisation expenses hit AU$115.1m and asset impairment costs were AU$31.8m.
 This left a loss before interest and tax of AU$232.1m.

 After considering theoretical adjustments, income tax benefits, equity accounted shares and net interest, the overall net loss for the half-year came to AU$196.3m.
 This was $75.9m more than the amount lost in H1 of 2020-21.

 “Crown’s first-half performance reflects the continued challenging operating conditions as a result of Covid-19 as well as the impact of ongoing regulatory matters,” said Steve McCann, who became managing director and chief executive of Crown during H1.

 “Importantly, we continue to build momentum on our company-wide reforms, accelerating work on our remediation plan and making significant advances across multiple regulatory processes.
 Not only are we building a stronger business, we are working well with the regulators with a priority to deliver a safe and responsible world-class gaming operation.”